 Get acquainted with artificial shade products such as shade cloth, shade sails, and my favorite, grommet shade tarps.
 Never use waterproof tarps, they inhibit airflow, which is crucial to your birds’ survival.

 Chickens stay cool by digging holes in the dirt.
 They must have a natural earth area to do so.
 Chickens may or may not appreciate a nearby mist system.
 If you choose to experiment, place it where it won’t interfere with their drinker or food source.

 A wet area under a shade tree or low bush provides an ideal oasis for chickens.
 Dig a shallow hole large enough for your flock to enjoy the benefits of a hose on a slow drip.
 On really hot days, you can offer your birds relief by flooding that area about an inch deep.
 They will stay quite busy looking for worms and insects while they cool down.

 Warning Signs of Physical Heat Distress

 Scratch feeds should be avoided altogether in the summer.
-Corn is a hot feed, and that’s the last thing chickens need during the summer months.
+Corn is a hot feed, which is the last thing chickens need during summer.
 Instead, a bit of crimped oats will be accepted by your birds as a suitable treat.
 Feed in general produces heat, so on days that reach 115-120 degrees, I ration all feed, offering small portions a few times a day.

 Hay and straw hold heat, a better choice in summer is shavings or sand.
 Keep the coop and nest boxes clean, chicken droppings also produce unwanted heat.

-If you have broodies, make sure there is a convenient water source nearby her nest and plenty of ventilation.
+If you have broodies, make sure there is a convenient water source nearby and plenty of ventilation.
 A fan to help move the air around your birds is extremely beneficial.